Visiting Medical Students

 - Medical Education Office, Wesley Regional Medical Center, 316-962-2245

 - Medical Education Office, Via Christi Hospital St. Francis, 316-858-3531

 Students from International medical schools must apply through the International Programs department on the Kansas City campus.

 With Kansas in need of more physicians, the KU School of Medicine opened the Wichita Campus in 1971 to provide hands-on clinical training to medical students in their third and fourth years.
-In 2011, the KU School of Medicine–Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
-The Wichita Campus expansion is designed to help alleviate Kansas’ physician shortage, which is expected to worsen in the coming years.
+In 2011, KU School of Medicine-Wichita expanded to a full, four-year campus, welcoming its first class of first-year medical students.
+The Wichita Campus expansion was designed to help alleviate Kansas’ physician shortage.

 While the majority of medical schools are tied to a hospital, the Wichita Campus is community-based thanks to more than 1,000 volunteer faculty inside three partner hospitals (Robert J. Dole VA Medical Center, Wesley Medical Center, and Via Christi Health, as well as in doctors’ offices across the state.